About external radiotherapy

 A course of radiotherapy aimed at curing cancer usually lasts between 1 to 6 weeks but may be longer than this.
 Your doctor will tell you how long your treatment will take.

 Many people have daily treatment from Monday to Friday, with a rest at weekends.
-Others have different treatment plans, such as 3 days a week, or treatment twice a day, including at weekends.
+Others have different treatment plans, such as 3 days a week, or treatment 2 to 3 times a day, including at weekends.
 The radiotherapy staff try to give you appointments for the same time each day so that you can get into a routine.

 Your doctor chooses the type of radiotherapy and the machine for your treatment according to the type of cancer you have and where it is in your body.
-The different types of treatment are described below.
+There are different types of external radiotherapy treatment.

 Conformal radiotherapy is a common type of external beam radiotherapy.
 It is also called 3D conformal radiotherapy (3D CRT).
 It uses computers and radiotherapy machines to shape the high dose of radiotherapy closely around the tumour.
 It aims to give a high dose of radiation to the cancer while reducing radiation damage to healthy body tissues and organs.

-IMRT can create a U shaped (concave) area at the edge of the radiotherapy field to avoid high radiation doses to structures that would be damaged by the radiotherapy.
+IMRT can create a U shaped (concave) area at the edge of the radiotherapy field to avoid high radiation doses to structures that are easily damaged.
 This can reduce the risk of long term side effects.
 This is very helpful in areas such as the head and neck, for example to avoid the spinal cord or salivary glands.

 The treatment team carefully plans the treatment using 3D CT scan images.
 They also use computerised dose calculations to find the dose strength pattern that best matches the tumour shape.
-The planning may take longer than for conformal radiotherapy.
 Many radiotherapy machines also have built in scanners (imaging units) so that they combine IMRT and image guided radiotherapy.

-With IGRT you may have X-rays and scans (images) immediately before or during a radiotherapy treatment session.
+During or before your treatment, you have X-rays and scans (images) to make sure that the beams are aimed at the correct place.
+This helps reduce the dose of radiation given to the healthy tissue around the tumour and reduces side effects.
 Some people have small markers put into the area of the tumour.
-The markers show up on X-ray and allow the radiographer to target the tumour accurately.
+The markers show up on X-ray and allow the radiographer to target the radiotherapy accurately.

 You have stereotactic radiotherapy (SRT) in one session or a small number of sessions.
 These treatments are mainly available at specialist cancer centres.
 Stereotactic treatments may also be called radiosurgery.

 Stereotactic radiotherapy directs beams from more angles than other types of radiotherapy.
-So the treatment can target the tumour very precisely.
+So the treatment targets the tumour very precisely.